stianjsu/messeption/readme.md

 - The project contains two README files, one on root-level and one inside of the project folder which describes the application

 ### File structure:
-- The project is divided into modules, namely 'core' and 'ui'
+- The project is divided into modules, namely 'core', 'json' and 'ui'
-- In both 'core' and 'ui' we have a 'src' folder.
+- In both every module we have a 'src' folder.
 There the code is divided into 'main' and 'test' folders, for their respective purposes
 - The 'main' folders split into 'java' and 'resources' folders
 - 'java' folders contain java-files for code logic and module-info files for declaring dependencies in the project
 - 'resources' folders contain JSON files for text saving and java-fxml files for ui representation